 If you're caught driving without insurance in Michigan, you may have to pay a fine, surrender your license for up to 30 days or even serve jail time — or a combination of all three.
 In the meantime, your insurer may decide to increase your premiums.

 You're also on the hook for any medical costs or car repair bills for both yourself and the other driver if you cause an accident while uninsured.

 Penalties for driving without insurance

 Driving without insurance is considered a misdemeanor in Michigan.
 If convicted, you may have to pay a fine of between $200 and $500, face up to one year in jail and surrender your driver's license for 30 days or until you have coverage, whichever is later.
 You'll have to pay a $125 service fee to reinstate your license.

-Michigan generally ranks with the nation's highest auto insurance costs due to its generous personal injury protection coverage, but that doesn't mean drivers should skip it altogether.
-Comparing quotes can go a long way towards insuring your car more affordably in the Wolverine State.
+Michigan often has the highest auto insurance costs in the nation because of its generous personal injury protection coverage.
+But that doesn't mean drivers should skip it altogether.
+Comparing quotes can go a long way toward finding affordable car insurance in Michigan.